Azure/Industrial-IoT/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments

 # OPC Publisher
 This reference implementation demonstrates how to connect to existing OPC UA servers and publishes JSON encoded telemetry data from these servers in OPC UA "Pub/Sub" format (using a JSON payload) to Azure IoT Hub.
-All transport protocols supported by the Azure IoTHub client SDK can be used, i.e. HTTPS, AMQP and MQTT (the default).
+All transport protocols supported by the Azure IoTHub client SDK can be used, i.e. HTTPS, AMQP and MQTT.

 This application, apart from including an OPC UA *client* for connecting to existing OPC UA servers you have on your network, also includes an OPC UA *server* on port 62222 that can be used to manage what gets published and offers IoTHub direct methods to do the same.